Kin-Zhang/nways_accelerated_programming/_solution/README.md

 ---

-This is not official solution but mine solution...
+This is not the official solution but my personal solution...
 Maybe you can do better than me.
-I would like to thank Kayran Schmidt for his help.
-Figure out how to setup cuda one correctly.
+I would like to thank Kayran Schmidt for his help in figuring out how to set up cuda one correctly.

 ### Result Table